slawlor/ractor/README.md

 * `ractor`: ![ractor Downloads](https://img.shields.io/crates/d/ractor.svg)
 * `ractor_cluster`: ![ractor_cluster Downloads](https://img.shields.io/crates/d/ractor_cluster.svg)

+## Updates

-**Website** Ractor has a companion website for more detailed getting-started guides along with some best practices and is updated regularly.
+* **Website**: Ractor has a companion website for more detailed getting-started guides along with some best practices and is updated regularly.
 Api docs will still be available at [docs.rs](https://docs.rs/ractor) however this will be a supplimentary site for `ractor`.
 Try it out! <https://slawlor.github.io/ractor/>
+* **RustConf'24** Ractor was a key part of a presentation at [RustConf'24](https://rustconf.com/schedule/#wednesday).
+It's used as the basis for Meta's Rust [thrift](https://github.com/facebook/fbthrift) overload protection scheme.
+The presentation's slides are [available here](https://slawlor.github.io/ractor/assets/rustconf2024_presentation.pdf).

 ## About